 Cackling Geese with gently sloped foreheads and rounded, dome-like crowns can be seen throughout a season of goose-watching here in eastern Ontario.
 I believe these geese hail from mid-western Arctic populations (what western birders term “parvipes”).
 From a strictly eastern Ontario perspective, I do not subscribe to classifying these birds as a separate subspecies; to me, it appears quite possible that there’s a gradual cline towards more “parvipes”-like characteristics of breeding birds throughout the mid-western Arctic.
 For a detailed overview of the occurrence of B. c. parvipes here in Ontario, please refer to Ken Abraham’s article: http://www.ofo.ca/site/page/view/articles.cacklinggoose.

 Figure 9: A photo of a probable Cackling Goose (at rear) that is not safely identifiable to subspecies.
 The “gentle”, elegant expression of this bird is a far cry from the typical blocky-headed, stocky hutchinsii Cackling Goose.
-Note the smooth transition from base of bill to its crown, which is rounded, or, “domed” in appearance.
+Note the smooth transition from the base of the bill to its crown, which is rounded, or, “domed” in appearance.
 The rear of the crown lacks the peak that is often seen on hutchinsii cacklers; instead, what is seen is a smooth and rounded finish.
 I followed this bird through a variety of postures and this “look” was maintained throughout.
 Structurally, this bird looks quite similar to the birds in the photos from Queen Maud Gulf, Figure 10 (see below).
 Richmond, Ontario — April 2014.

 Figure 10: Six Cackling Geese showcasing the drooping “Roman’s Nose” bill that is often seen with hutchinsii Cackling Geese but also with gently-sloped foreheads and smooth, dome-shaped crowns.
 The necks are ever so slightly thinner than avg hutchinsii, availing an elegant expression.
 Examine the size difference compared to the two interior Canada Geese (at front right).
 Are they cacklers?
 Where from?
 Almonte Sewage Lagoons — 6 October 2014.